andrewparry/wordez/README.md

   * README.md - Completed the 6 criteria for the readme.
   * Compiling and Testing - Utilizes cmake and make, succesfully tested compiling and running according to the build instructions on Linux, Mac and Windows
   * The project demonstrates an understanding of C++ functions and control structures.
+  *

+## Current Issues
+- Mac build has some wxwidget quirks, coloring is different and key press events are not working

 ## Future work
 - Use command line arguments e.g. for word and kb file